-Addiction, as defined by the National Institute on Drug Abuse, is a chronic brain disease that causes an individual to seek out and continually use drugs, even though doing so may have caused negatives consequences for the individual and the individual’s loved ones.
-Without question, addiction is a disease that affects both physical and mental health.
+Addiction, as defined by both the National Institute on Drug Abuse and the American Society for Addiction Medicine (ASAM), is a treatable, chronic medical disease that causes an individual to seek out and continually use drugs or engage in behaviors, even though doing so causes negative and harmful consequences.1,2

 How Drug Abuse Leads to Addiction

-The changes in the brain that result from long-term substance abuse can remain even after the individual receives treatment for addiction.
-Triggers, which are situations or cues that an individual relates to substance use, often remain and tempt the individual to return to substance abuse.
+The changes in the brain that result from long-term substance abuse can persist even after the individual stops using drugs and receives treatment for addiction.
+This speaks to just how powerful addiction can be and is the reason addiction is characterized as a chronic and relapsing disease.2,4

-There are also multiple factors that come into play when it comes to an individual becoming dependent on a drug.
-These factors include:
+There are multiple factors that come into play when it comes to an individual being at risk for drug use and addiction.
+They include:

 The Disease Debate

-The National Institute on Drug Abuse explains that the relapse rate for addiction is similar to the relapse rate for other chronic diseases.
-Various relapse rates are outlined below:
+Interestingly, the relapse rate for addiction is similar to the relapse rate for other chronic diseases, as outlined below:6

 Given that addiction is a chronic disease, it should be monitored and treated over the course of an individual’s lifetime.1,7 Relapse is a normal part of recovery, and appropriate evidence-based treatment—both medication and behavioral—can be used to counteract addiction’s disruptive effects on the brain and help a person to regain control of their life.1,7